AUOpenSTEM/number-sequence-puzzles/README.md

 # Number Puzzle Generator

 You know those puzzles that present you with some numbers, and then ask you what the next number in the sequence should be?
-Like 1, 2, 3, ...
+Like 1, 4, 7, ...

-Well, this little tool can create a variety of such puzzle sequences, with different rules of complexity.
+Well, this little tool can create a variety of such puzzle sequences, with different rules of complexity including multi-step operations.

 # About the code

 To be clear, I am not an experienced Python Programmer.
 It's written in Python because I happened to be maintaining some Python code at the time.
 So some of this may look sane, other bits may look atrocious :)